-Re-use means any operation by which products or components that are not waste are used again for the same purpose for which they were conceived (Waste Directive, Article 3(13) referenced in the EU Battery Regulation, Article 2).
+Re-use means any operation by which products or components that are not waste are used again for the same purpose for which they were conceived (Waste Directive, Article 3(13) referenced in the EU Battery Regulation, Article 3, 2(a)).

-Repair means returning a defective product or waste to a condition where it fulfils its intended use (ESPR, Article 2(20)).8
+Repair means returning a defective product or waste to a condition where it fulfils its intended use (ESPR, Article 2(20)).

-Maintenance describes an action carried out to keep a product in a condition where it can function as required (ESPR, Article 2,1(19)).
+Maintenance describes an action carried out to keep a product in a condition where it can function as required (ESPR, Article 2(19)).

-Remanufacturing means any technical operation on a used battery that includes the disassembly and evaluation of all its battery modules and cells and the use of a certain amount of battery cells and modules, new, used or recovered from waste, or other battery components, to restore the battery capacity to at least 90% of the original rated battery capacity, and where the state of health of all individual battery cells is homogeneous, not differing more than 3% from one another, and results in the battery being used for the same purpose or application than the one for which the battery was originally designed.
-(EU Battery Regulation, Article 2,1(26a)).
-A remanufactured product is typically placed on the market with a commercial guarantee (ESPR, Article 2(16)).
+Remanufacturing means any technical operation on a used battery that includes the disassembly and evaluation of all its battery cells and modules and the use of a certain amount of battery cells and modules that are new, used or recovered from waste, or other battery components, to restore the battery capacity to at least 90 % of the original rated battery capacity, and where the state of health of all individual battery cells does not differ more than 3 % between cells, and results in the battery being used for the same purpose or application as the one for which the battery was originally designed.
+(EU Battery Regulation, Article 3, 1(32)).